Do I need to petition for my degree?

 When will I receive my diploma?

 Students do not receive their diplomas on the day of commencement.
-Rather, the diplomas will be mailed to the address provided 3-4 months after the degree completion date.
+Instead, the diplomas will be mailed to the diploma address provided 3-4 months after the degree completion date.

 Can I get my diploma if I have a Hold on my account?